 She is married to Dr. Rory Brooks CBE, founder partner of MML Capital Partners, and they live in West London with their two children.

 Kate Gordon is the founder and CEO of London Art Studies.
-Having produced arts programming for CNN and Carlton, she decided to launch London Art Studies in 2011 which provides educational courses on art for individuals and for corporate events.
-Kate previously headed up Sotheby’s Public Programmes department.
+Having produced arts programming for CNN and Carlton, Kate launched London Art Studies in 2011 (after heading up Sotheby’s Public Programmes Department), which provides educational courses on art for individuals and for corporate events.
+In June 2018, London Art Studies launched online classes, now available worldwide.
 Educated at St Paul’s Girls' School, Amherst College USA and University of Moscow, she has worked in the art world for over 20 years.
-Kate is a co-founder of Women in the Arts, writes about Contemporary Art for London’s Evening Standard newspaper, and is an Ambassador for Arts Alliance.
+Kate co-founded the Association of Women in the Arts (AWITA), and writes a regular column about the art world for London’s Evening Standard newspaper.

 Sigrid Kirk is co-founder of Arts Co, a cultural production agency that creates content, advises on strategy, and produces events across fashion, art, design, film and theatre.
 A New Zealander, with an MA (Hons) in Art History Kirk, moved to the UK 18 years ago to pursue a career in contemporary art.